Screenly/Playground/api/README.md

 print(response.json())
 ```
 It will print all your screens.
-Select the screen and get the 'id' field.
+Select the screen and get the `id` field.
 It will be similar to '01DQ0KJT300007KJAK074WGTBD'.

 All code below assumes TOKEN and SCREEN_ID are passed as environment variables: